cosmos/ibc/spec/ics-3-connection-semantics/README.md

 ## Block

-`Block` is `(p Maybe<Block>, v func(Block) bool, c func(ChainID) Maybe<Connection>)` where `p` is parent block, `v` is lightclient verifier and `c` is registered connections.
+`Block` is `(p Maybe<Block>, v func(Block) bool, c func(ChainID, PortID) Maybe<Channel>)` where `p` is parent block, `v` is lightclient verifier and `c` is packet channels.
 The other parts of the protocol, such as connections and channels, are defined over `Block`s, so if a blockchain wants to establish an IBC communication with another, it is required to satisfy the properties of `Block`.

 Definitions:

-1. Direct children have their parent as `p` and parents verifies direct children.
+1. Direct children have their parent as `p` and are verifiable with their parent.
-2. Descendants are either direct child or descendants of direct child
-3. Ancestors are either direct parent or ancestors of direct parent
-4. Height of a block is the step of referring `p` required to get to `nil`
+2. Height of a block is the step of referring `p` required to get to `nil`

 Requirements:

 1. Blocks have only one direct child
 If a blockchain has deterministic safety(as opposed to probablistic safety in Nakamoto consensus), then there cannot be more than one child for each block.
 In tendermint, this assumption breakes when +1/3 validators are malicious, producing multiple blocks those are direct child of a single block and all of them are verifiable with the parent.
-It makes conflicting packets delivered from the failed chain, so for the chains who are receiving from this chain, **fraud proof** mechanism should be applied in this case.
+It makes conflicting packets delivered from the failed chain, so for the chains who are receiving from this chain, **fraud proof #10** mechanism should be applied in this case.
 However he failed chain itself also need to be recovered and reconnected again.
-It will be covered in **byzantine recovery strategies**.
+It will be covered in **byzantine recovery strategies #6**.

-2. Blocks have one direct child
+2. Blocks have at least one direct child
 There is at least one direct child for all blocks, meaning that the lightclient logic can proceed the blocks one by one even in the worst case.
 If it not satisfied then there can be a point where the lightclient stops and cannot proceed, which halts IBC connection unexpectedly.

 3. If a block verifies another block then it is a descendant of the block